Special Offer – A Night in Genoa

-Perhaps the most photogenic mountains on earth and scheduling the trip for fall colors makes it a dream for landscape photographers.
-Just a 2-hour drive from Venice, in northeast Italy.
-This part of Italy is infused with a strong Austrian influence, so you’ll enjoy the blended flavors of Italian-Austrian foods and wines, along with the hospitality of Alpine mountain lodges.
+The Dolomites may be the most photogenic mountains on earth and scheduling the trip for fall colors makes it a dream for landscape photographers.
+Just a 2-hour drive from Venice, this part of Italy is infused with a strong Austrian influence, so you’ll enjoy the blended flavors of Italian-Austrian foods and wines, along with the hospitality of Alpine mountain lodges.

-Activity Level: This trip involves some moderate hiking although guests can opt out of any or all hikes and still enjoy lodges with beautiful patio views and restaurants.
+Activity Level: This trip involves some optional moderate hiking although guests can opt out of any or all hikes and still enjoy lodges with beautiful patio views and restaurants.

 We will meet up at the Venice Marco Polo airport.
 After the workshop we’ll return you to Venice where you can continue your travels.

 10:00 a.m., meet up at Venice Marco Polo Airport.

 Travel by minivans from Venice to San Vito di Cadore.

 On the way, we’ll stop for lunch and a guided walk of the mountain village of Cibiana di Cadore and its famous murals.